 Now, if inflationary expectations rise, investors will be less willing to hold on to those bonds because their real expected yield will be lower.

-If they choose to sell the bonds then they must lower their price from the $2m which they originally paid - this implies that the interest rate these bonds pay will rise, because the fixed $80k annual return must continue to be paid.
-This in turn will have knock-on effects for the interest rate on other bonds, which must also rise in price unless the central bank is determined to maintain the original rate (which it can do if it buys up, at the full $2m original price, any bonds that investors want to sell).
+If they choose to sell the bonds then they must lower their price from the $2m which they originally paid - this implies that the yield on these bonds pay will rise, because the fixed $80k annual coupon must continue to be paid.
+This in turn will have knock-on effects for the yields on other bonds, which must also rise in price unless the central bank is determined to maintain the original yield (which it can do if it buys up, at the full $2m original price, any bonds that investors want to sell).

-If, on the other hand, the central bank wants to get ahead of inflation by pushing interest rates even higher to 6%, then it may choose to offer another issue of bonds with a sale price of $2m each with an annual return of $120k each.
+If, on the other hand, the central bank wants to get ahead of inflation by pushing interest rates even higher to 6%, then it may choose to offer another issue of bonds with a sale price of $2m each and an increased annual coupon of $120k each.
 Market forces would then push the earlier bonds down in value to an amount consistent with a 6% interest rate i.e. 80k/0.06 = $1,333,333 each.

 This would clearly represent a very significant loss for anyone who had paid the original $2m, and explains why bond investors are so nervous about inflationary expectations and associated interest rate maneuvers.
 They are highly likely to have a higher liquidity preference when inflation pressures are rising.